br-mat/annoying-plant/README.md

 The DS3231 is a low-cost, extremely accurate I²C real-time clock (RTC) with an integrated temperature-compensated crystal oscillator.
 The device incorporates a batteryslott.
 When running this Module on active supply voltage and a battery, it is advised to remove either Resistor or the Diode itself or cut the wire inbetween them.
 Recharging a non-rechargeable battery is dangerous.
 It should be avoided at all costs. <br>

-The Output Pins of the module are CMOS Open-Drain, so we need to add a Pull-up resistor to pull it on an active HIGH level to our microcontroller to notice it.
+The Output Pins of the module are CMOS Open-Drain, so we need to add a Pull-up resistor to pull it on an active HIGH level for our microcontroller to notice it.
 In our case this would be the **SQW** pin. <br>

 This would be true for our serial communication pins too (**SDA**, **SCL**) usually this is already implemented with the intern pullup's of the microcontroller.